Public Library at Alto José Bonifácio

 Architecture / Cultural project

 Alto José Bonifácio is a territory of cultural effervescence and vibrant community life in the northern zone of Recife.
-Introducing a Community Library in this context is not merely a physical intervention, but an act of political affirmation and the democratization of access to knowledge.
-The project emerges from the understanding that the former neighborhood club already carries, within its walls, the collective memory and affections of local residents.
-Therefore, the central concept is the re-signification of the preexisting space: to honor the history and the site’s vocation as a place of gathering, while preparing it for the future.
+A Community Library in this context is not merely a physical space, but an act of political affirmation and democratization of access to knowledge.
+This is precisely what education activist Fábio Rogério has been fighting for over the past 20 years.

 Project developed in collaboration with Bono Arquitetos (@bonoarquitetos)